-Here is one show not to miss—it's serious comedy with amazing sleight of hand.
-Magician Warren Gibson entices guests into his swank nightclub with red carpets and a gleaming mahogany bar, a grand piano, and a resident ghost named Annabelle who tickles the ivories.
+This is a hearty comedy with amazing sleight of hand.
+Magician Warren Gibson entices guests into his swank nightclub with a gleaming mahogany bar, a grand piano, and a resident ghost named Annabelle who tickles the ivories.
 Servers efficiently ply you with appetizers (coconut shrimp, crab cakes), desserts (chocolate pots de crème, assorted pies and cheesecakes, crème brûlée), and cocktails, while obliging a few impromptu song requests.
 Then, guests are ushered into a small theater where magic hilariously ensues.
-Since this is a nightclub, so no one under 21 is allowed. www.hawaiimagic.com.
+Since this is a nightclub act, no one under 21 is allowed. www.warrenandannabelles.com.

-The Westin Maui Resort and Spa's oceanfront Aloha Pavilion provides a picturesque setting for this family-style dinner.
-The sit-down meal can be pricey, but it's ideal if you prefer table-side service over buffet lines.
-Traditional dishes such as pickled ahi tuna, fire-roasted teriyaki beef, and Molokai sweet potato with coconut preceed a delicious dessert spread.
-The performance features authentic songs and dances from Hawaii, Tahiti, New Zealand, and Samoa, and although the costumes may not be as elaborate as elsewhere, the pulse-raising five-member fire-knife dance is a thrilling highlight.
+The Westin Maui Resort and Spa's oceanfront Aloha Pavilion provides a picturesque setting for this Polynesian feast.
+Seating is family-style.
+A buffet of traditional dishes such as pickled ahi tuna, fire-roasted teriyaki beef, and Molokai sweet potato with coconut precede the dessert spread.
+The performances originate from the islands of Hawaii, Tahiti, New Zealand, and Samoa, and although the costumes may not be as elaborate as elsewhere, the pulse-raising five-member fire-knife dance is a thrilling highlight.
 Tickets can be pricey for some. www.westinmaui.com.

 These catamarans are modern, spotless, and laid out nicely for dining and lounging.
 They head back shortly after sunset, which means there's plenty of light to savor dinner and the view.
 During whale-watching season, the best seats are the corner booths by the stern of the boat.
 Catered by local fave Pizza Paradiso, the meal outdoes most dinner-cruise spreads, with ratatouille, chipotle-citrus rotisserie chicken, and potato gratin and sun-dried tomatoes.
 The trip departs from Kaaanapali's Dig Me Beach in front of Leilani's at Whalers Village. www.teralani.net.

 Considered the best luau on Maui, the Old Lahaina Luau is certainly the most traditional.
 Immerse yourself in making kapa (bark cloth), weaving lauhala (coconut palm fronds), and pounding poi at the various interactive stations.
-Sitting either at a table or on a lauhala mat, you can dine on all-you-can-eat Hawaiian cuisine, including pork laulau (wrapped with taro sprouts in ti leaves), ahi poke (pickled raw tuna tossed with herbs and seasonings), lomilomi salmon (rubbed with onions and herbs), and haupia (coconut pudding).
-At sunset, the historical journey touches on the arrival of the Polynesians, the influence of missionaries and, later, the advent of tourism.
-The talented performers will charm you with their music, chanting, and variety of hula styles, including kahiko, the ancient way of communicating with the gods, to auana, the modern hula.
+Sitting either at a table or on a lauhala mat, you can dine on Hawaiian cuisine such as pork laulau (wrapped with taro sprouts in ti leaves), ahi poke (pickled raw tuna tossed with herbs and seasonings), lomilomi salmon (rubbed with onions and herbs), and haupia (coconut pudding).
+At sunset, the historical journey touches on the arrival of the Polynesians, the influence of missionaries, and, later, the advent of tourism.
+Talented performers will charm you with beautiful music, powerful chanting, and variety of hula styles from kahiko, the ancient way of communicating with the gods, to auana, the modern hula.
 You won't see fire dancers here, as they aren't considered traditional.
 This luau sells out regularly, so make reservations before your trip to Maui. www.oldlahainaluau.com.